-The designated governor shall ensure that this Safeguarding Policy is implemented, and monitored, and that the statutory guidance of Keeping Children Safe in Education (September 2020) is wherever possible more than complied with within the school (see page 24 for a minimum termly checklist)

-The Designated governor's key responsibilities shall include:
+- (1) The designated governor shall ensure that this Safeguarding Policy is implemented, and monitored, and that the statutory guidance of Keeping Children Safe in Education (September 2021) is wherever possiblecomplied with within the school (see page 42 for a minimum termly checklist). - (2) The Designated governor's key responsibilities shall include: - (a) regular contact with the Designated Lead for child protection;

-- (a) regular contact with the Designated Lead for child protection; - (b) the promotion of well-being, safeguarding and child protection within the School; - (c) ensuring that the Governing Body has suitable Child Protection and Safeguarding policies and associated procedures which comply with prevailing regulations, guidance, standards, best practice, and advice; - (d) an annual review of safeguarding policies and practices within the school; - (e) reporting regularly to the Governing Body on safeguarding matters; - (f) ensuring that appropriate safeguarding training is in place for all staff and that relevant additional safeguarding training for the DSL and Deputy DSLs is undertaken as required; - (g) undertaking appropriate safeguarding training and maintaining an upto-date knowledge of safeguarding requirements for the School;

-- (h) helping to broaden the understanding of the Governing Body on safeguarding issues; - ensuring deficiencies in the School's safeguarding practices are reported to the Governors, investigated and addressed; and, - (j) ensuring that governors receive appropriate Safeguarding training.
+- (b) the promotion of well-being, safeguarding and child protection within the School; - (c) ensuring that the Governing Body has suitable Child Protection and Safeguarding policies and associated procedures which comply with prevailing regulations, guidance, standards, best practice, and advice; - (d) an annual review of safeguarding policies and practices within the school; - (e) report regularly to the Governing Body on safeguarding matters; - (f) ensure that appropriate safeguarding training is in place for all staff and that relevant additional safeguarding training for the DSL and Deputy DSLs is undertaken as required; - (g) undertake appropriate safeguarding training and maintaining an up-to-date knowledge of safeguarding requirements for the School; - (h) help broaden the understanding of the Governing Body on safeguarding issues; - (i) ensure deficiencies in the School's safeguarding practices are reported to the Governors, investigated and addressed; and, - (j) ensure that governors receive appropriate Safeguarding training.